 Did you know that cross site scripting (XSS) is one of the most dangerous attacks that can be launched at your WordPress site?
 Are you aware of the devastating consequences of this hack?

 In an XSS attack, hackers inject malicious scripts to steal information, deface your site, and modify content.
-They use your website to target visitors and mislead them into willingly revealing their personal data.
+They inject spam links and use your website to target visitors and mislead them into willingly revealing their personal data.
 They also steal sensitive data from your WordPress site.

 The situation can snowball quickly where not only you stand the chance of being blacklisted by Google but also suspended by your web host.
 All of this shatters your reputation and relationship with visitors and clients.